cetorchia/climate-map/README.md

 uWSGI is used to run the API server.
 The main nginx server passes traffic headed to `/api/` to the server running on port 5000.
+The tile API server runs on port 5001.

 Create `/etc/uwsgi/apps-available/climatapi.ini` to have:

 ```